aricent/secure-cloud-native-fabric/README.md

 2) Run the shell script installer.sh from SCF folder `./installer.sh`
     This will download and install all 3rd party components.
-    It will then create the daemons and rin the SCF micro-services
+    It will then create the daemons and run the SCF micro-services

 ## Accessing the SCF UI
-If all goes well, then the SCF UI will be accessible on `https://<IP-address>/` Note : The initial commit does not support RBAC, you can used the following default credential to login :
+If all goes well, then the SCF UI will be accessible on `https://<IP-address>/` Note : The initial commit does not support RBAC, you can used the following default credential to login -

 `
 user-name : scf@aricent.com
 password : scfadmin